HOW YOU HELP HUNGRY MINDS REALIZE THEIR DREAMS

 Education is the cornerstone of social mobility, and the best vehicle for young people to transcend their circumstances.

 But in Canada, when students want help, they have limited places to turn to.
 The challenge of catching up to their peers is then intensified when the high cost of tutoring can be out of reach for many students from lower income backgrounds, resulting in achievement gaps.

 IDRF is proud that L2L currently has nearly 90 active school programs across the GTA.
-The impact among students and volunteers has been tremendous: 52,000 volunteer hours (students and educators) in the 2016-17 school year and 362,000 total hours of positive youth engagement over the last 15 years have been logged, respectively.
-In addition, over 20,000 students have been reached over the full span of the program.
-Both peer students and mentors alike have reported that they have been greatly satisfied with the program, with 95% of the students recommending the L2L program to their peers.
+The impact among students and volunteers has been tremendous: 51,000 volunteer hours (students and educators) in the 2017-18 school year and 413,000 total hours of positive youth engagement over the last 16 years have been logged, respectively.
+In addition, over 23,200 students have been reached over the full span of the program.
+Both student tutors and peers alike have reported incredibly positive experiences with the program, with 95% of the students recommending the L2L program to their peers.